smileyan/eopl-clojure/doc/ch7.md

     Because ports may be buffered, confusion can result if operations on more than one port attached to one of a process's standard streams are interleaved.
     Thus, these procedures are typically appropriate only when a program no longer needs to use any existing ports attached to the standard streams.

+  Section 7.4.
+String and Bytevector Ports

+    The procedures in this section allow bytevectors and strings to be used as input or output streams.

+    Binary ports created by the procedures in this section support the port-position and set-port-position! operations.
+    Whether textual ports created by the procedures in this section support these operations is implementation-dependent.

+    procedure: (open-bytevector-input-port bytevector)
+    procedure: (open-bytevector-input-port bytevector ?transcoder)
+    returns: a new input port that draws input from bytevector
+    libraries: (rnrs io ports), (rnrs)

+    If ?transcoder is present and not #f, it must be a transcoder, and this procedure returns a textual input port whose transcoder is ?transcoder.
+Otherwise, this procedure returns a binary input port.

+    The effect of modifying bytevector after this procedure is called is unspecified.

+    (let ([ip (open-bytevector-input-port #vu8(1 2))])
+      (let* ([x1 (get-u8 ip)] [x2 (get-u8 ip)] [x3 (get-u8 ip)])
+        (list x1 x2 (eof-object? x3)))) <graphic> (1 2 #t)

+    There is no need to close a bytevector port; it's storage will be reclaimed automatically when it is no longer needed, as with any other object, and an open bytevector port does not tie up any operating system resources.

+    procedure: (open-string-input-port string)
+    returns: a new textual input port that draws input from string
+    libraries: (rnrs io ports), (rnrs)

+    The effect of modifying string after this procedure is called is unspecified.
+    The new port may or may not have a transcoder, and if it does, the transcoder is implementation-dependent.
+    While not required, implementations are encouraged to support port-position and set-port-position! for string ports.

+    (get-line (open-string-input-port "hi.\nwhat's up?\n")) <graphic> "hi."

+    There is no need to close a string port; it's storage will be reclaimed automatically when it is no longer needed, as with any other object, and an open string port does not tie up any operating system resources.

+    procedure: (open-bytevector-output-port)
+    procedure: (open-bytevector-output-port ?transcoder)
+    returns: two values, a new output port and an extraction procedure
+    libraries: (rnrs io ports), (rnrs)

+    If ?transcoder is present and not #f, it must be a transcoder, and the port value is a textual output port whose transcoder is ?transcoder.
+Otherwise, the port value is a binary output port.

+    The extraction procedure is a procedure that, when called without arguments, creates a bytevector containing the accumulated bytes in the port, clears the port of its accumulated bytes, resets its position to zero, and returns the bytevector.
+    The accumulated bytes include any bytes written beyond the end of the current position, if the position has been set back from its maximum extent.

+    (let-values ([(op g) (open-bytevector-output-port)])
+      (put-u8 op 15)
+      (put-u8 op 73)
+      (put-u8 op 115)
+      (set-port-position! op 2)
+      (let ([bv1 (g)])
+        (put-u8 op 27)
+        (list bv1 (g)))) <graphic> (#vu8(15 73 115) #vu8(27))

+    There is no need to close a bytevector port; it's storage will be reclaimed automatically when it is no longer needed, as with any other object, and an open bytevector port does not tie up any operating system resources.

+    procedure: (open-string-output-port)
+    returns: two values, a new textual output port and an extraction procedure
+    libraries: (rnrs io ports), (rnrs)

+    The extraction procedure is a procedure that, when called without arguments, creates a string containing the accumulated characters in the port, clears the port of its accumulated characters, resets its position to zero, and returns the string.
+    The accumulated characters include any characters written beyond the end of the current position, if the position has been set back from its maximum extent.
+    While not required, implementations are encouraged to support port-position and set-port-position! for string ports.

+    (let-values ([(op g) (open-string-output-port)])
+      (put-string op "some data")
+      (let ([str1 (g)])
+        (put-string op "new stuff")
+        (list str1 (g)))) <graphic> ("some data" "new stuff")

+    There is no need to close a string port; it's storage will be reclaimed automatically when it is no longer needed, as with any other object, and an open string port does not tie up any operating system resources.

+    procedure: (call-with-bytevector-output-port procedure)
+    procedure: (call-with-bytevector-output-port procedure ?transcoder)
+    returns: a bytevector containing the accumulated bytes
+    libraries: (rnrs io ports), (rnrs)

+    If ?transcoder is present and not #f, it must be a transcoder, and procedure is called with a textual bytevector output port whose transcoder is ?transcoder.
+    Otherwise, procedure is called with a binary bytevector output port.
+    If procedure returns, a bytevector containing the bytes accumulated in the port is created, the accumulated bytes are cleared from the port, the port's position is reset to zero, and the bytevector is returned from call-with-bytevector-output-port.
+    These actions occur each time procedure returns, if it returns multiple times due to the invocation of a continuation created while procedure is active.

+    (let ([tx (make-transcoder (latin-1-codec) (eol-style lf)
+                (error-handling-mode replace))])
+      (call-with-bytevector-output-port
+        (lambda (p) (put-string p "abc"))
+        tx)) <graphic> #vu8(97 98 99)

+    procedure: (call-with-string-output-port procedure)
+    returns: a string containing the accumulated characters
+    libraries: (rnrs io ports), (rnrs)

+    procedure is called with one argument, a string output port.
+    If procedure returns, a string containing the characters accumulated in the port is created, the accumulated characters are cleared from the port, the port's position is reset to zero, and the string is returned from call-with-string-output-port.
+    These actions occur each time procedure returns, if it returns multiple times due to the invocation of a continuation created while procedure is active.

+    call-with-string-output-port can be used along with put-datum to define a procedure, object->string, that returns a string containing the printed representation of an object.

+    (define (object->string x)
+      (call-with-string-output-port
+        (lambda (p) (put-datum p x))))

+    (object->string (cons 'a '(b c))) <graphic> "(a b c)"